Chistaen/HawkMDP/README.md

 ### Installation

-Include `Parsedown.php` or install the Composer package.
+Include `Hawk.php` or install the Composer package.

 ### Example